 - Opt for wholegrain flour instead of white.
 While this may give a denser texture, the health benefits will be far greater.
 Wholemeal flour will increase the fibre content and make your cake feel more filling.It also provides a lovely, slightly nutty, flavour.

 Picking the right type of pastry can make a big difference to the amount of fat in your baking.
-About a third of shortcrust and puff pastry is fat.
+A third or more of shortcrust and puff pastry is fat.
 But there are things you can do to lower the fat content:

-- Using a sunflower spread rather than butter will lower the amount of saturated fat in your pastry
+- Using a sunflower spread (check the label for trans fats) rather than butter will lower the amount of saturated fat in your pastry

 - Popping just a top crust on your pies, rather than lining the entire dish with pastry, gives a traditional finish but provides far fewer calories.

 - Or you can plump for filo pastry, which gives a lovely, crunchy crust and looks great for small tarts.

 Whether it’s the slice of toast in the morning, or the lunchtime sarnie, most of us eat more bread than any other baked product.
 If you pick your bread off the supermarket shelf without checking the label, your loaf could be hiding a lot more salt than you’d think as the amount of salt in shop-bought bread can vary widely.